al3xandr3/al3xandr3.github.io/_posts/2014-04-08-data-analysis-techniques.md

 ---
-layout: post

 title: Data Analysis Techniques
 category: data
 tags:
   - statistics
   - data
-intro: "Data Analysis Techniques And Tools"
+excerpt: "Data Analysis Techniques And Tools"
 ---

 Techniques to transform and interpret data in a useful way.